Interaction-aware Kalman Neural Networks for Trajectory Prediction: Introduction

-In experiments, we evaluate IaKNN on the \emph{Next Generation Simulation} (NGSIM) dataset \cite{colyar2007us} and the empirical results demonstrate the effectiveness of IaKNN.
-In summary, the major contributions of this paper are listed as follows: \begin{itemize}[leftmargin=10pt] \item We propose to capture the interactive effects among vehicles with interaction-aware accelerations and then use them in kinematics models for trajectory prediction. \item We propose to learn the time-varying process and measurement noises with LSTM neural networks in a Kalman filter, which, to the best of our knowledge, is the first neural network-based probabilistic filtering algorithm for real-time trajectory prediction. \item We perform extensive experiments on the NGSIM dataset, which show that IaKNN consistently outperforms the state-of-the-art methods in terms of effectiveness. \end{itemize}
+In summary, the major contributions of this paper are listed as follows: our approach, to the best of our knowledge, is the first neural network-based filtering algorithm for on-road trajectory prediction, which is end-to-end trainable to learn the time-varying process and measurement noises with LSTM neural networks in a Kalman filter.
+For the normal framework of an on-road autonomous driving system, the value of our methodology is the integration of the techniques in sensor fusion and data-driven approach motion prediction, referring to Figure \ref{system}, more practical to the problem in a dynamic system.
+We perform extensive experiments on the NGSIM dataset, which shows that IaKNN consistently outperforms the state-of-the-art methods in terms of effectiveness.